mapzen/android/docs/getting-started.md

 Your map is now ready to use. `MapzenMap` is your main entry point to interact with the map.

-Most common map operertions can be completed using `MapzenMap` including [setting the position, rotation, zoom, and tilt](https://mapzen.com/documentation/android/basic-functions/).
+Most common map operations can be completed using `MapzenMap` including [setting the position, rotation, zoom, and tilt](https://mapzen.com/documentation/android/basic-functions/).
 You can also [load new styles](https://mapzen.com/documentation/android/styles/) or draw [point](https://mapzen.com/documentation/android/add-features/), [line](https://mapzen.com/documentation/android/add-features/), and [polygon](https://mapzen.com/documentation/android/add-features/) overlays.

 For advanced use cases you have access the underlying Tangram `MapController` instance by calling `MapzenMap#getMapController()`.
 See the [Tangram ES Android documentation](https://mapzen.com/documentation/tangram/Android-API/) for more information.